Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

-As noticed in previous work on PEPs \cite{Drori2014,Taylor2015}, solving the dual of \eqref{eq:pep_over_sdp} can be used to deduce a proof.
+\paragraph{Upper bound guarantee through duality.} As noticed in previous work on PEPs \cite{Drori2014,Taylor2015}, solving the dual of \eqref{eq:pep_over_sdp} can be used to deduce a proof.
 Indeed, the dual solution gives a combination of the constraints that, when transposed to analytical form, leads to a formal guarantee.
-This provides the following proof for the $O(1/k)$ convergence rate of Theorem \ref{thm:nolips_bound}.
+This provides the following proof for the $O(1/k)$ convergence rate of Theorem \ref{thm:nolips_bound}. \paragraph{Proof of Theorem \ref{thm:nolips_bound}} The proof relies on the fact that, since $Lh-f$ is convex we have that $\tfrac{1}{\lambda}h-f$ is convex for any $\lambda\in (0,\tfrac1L]$, and only consists in performing the following weighted sum of inequalities: \begin{itemize} \item convexity of $f$, between $u$ and $x_i$ ($i=0,\hdots,k$) with weights $\gamma_{*,i}=\tfrac{1}{k}$: